 The research environment here is notable for its broad chronological sweep from the ancient world to the twenty-first century, and for its geographical diversity, covering Greek, Roman, British, Czech, Slovak, French, German, Russian, American, Indian, Chinese, Japanese, and Welsh history, and extending from local to global histories.

 We attract research funding from a wide range of sources including the AHRC, Leverhulme Trust, Wellcome Trust, Heritage Lottery Fund, British Academy, Royal Historical Society, and other key grant and charitable bodies.

 - Authoritarian regimes

-Examining the role of ideology and resistance in authoritarian regimes from Nazi Germany to early Soviet Russia.
+Examining the role of ideology and resistance in authoritarian regimes from Nazi Germany to early Soviet Russia and post-war Czechoslovakia.